crabtr26/anaconda-docker/README.md

 # anaconda-docker
-A template for using anaconda and docker to develop, test, package, and deploy python applications.
+Templates for developing, testing, packaging, and deploying python applications.